Skip to main content

 List of IDs you should accept as proof of age in the UK:

 PASS (Proof of Age Standards Scheme) is the UK's national scheme and standard for proof of age.
 PASS cards are recommended by the Home Office and endorsed by the National Police Chiefs' Council (NPCC) and the Security Industry Authority (SIA).
 They are specifically recognised under the Government's Guidance to the Act as being an acceptable form of Proof of Age.
 CitizenCards, proof of age cards with a PASS logo, can be confirmed as valid online at verify.citizencard.com.
-You can also get a free PASS Card Verify app and take a photo of any proof of age and ID card issued by CitizenCard (including Post Office PASS card), My ID Card, Young Scot and Totum NUS to check if the card you are shown is valid and can be trusted.
+You can also get the free PASS Card Verify app to validate any CitizenCard (including the Post Office PASS card), My ID Card, TOTUM NUS card or Young Scot card.
+Simply take a photo of the card using the app to confirm its authenticity and ensure it can be trusted.

 The misuse of proof of age/ID cards can have serious consequences for both the buyer and the seller.
 It is a criminal offence to use false or borrowed ID to gain entry to licensed premises or to buy alcohol.
 The maximum penalty is a £5,000 fine and up to 10 years in prison.